dave/jennifer/README.md

 // Output: c.Foo.Bar().Baz
 ```

-More over the package import can be gained by using the `Alias` method to
+More control over the package import can be gained by using the `Alias` method
-specify the remote package:
+to specify the remote package:

 ```go
 c := Id(Alias("a.b/c"), Id("Foo").Call(), "Bar")